Near the intersection of South Fern Street and 18th Street South, in the Pentagon City/Crystal City area

 - July 2020: Dominion Energy submitted a rezoning application

-- September 2020: Dominion Energy will submit two Special Exception Use Permit Applications – one for the existing substation expansion and another for off-site construction staging to occur on the 18th Street South and South Ives Street site once the land exchange is complete
+- September 2020: Dominion Energy submitted two Special Exception Use Permit Applications – one for the existing substation expansion, and another for off-site construction staging to occur on the 18th Street South and South Ives Street site once the land exchange is complete

 - Nov.
-2, 2020: The Planning Commission will consider Dominion Energy’s rezoning application
+4, 2020: The Planning Commission will consider Dominion Energy’s rezoning application and associated GLUP amendment to the Public Facilities Map

 - Nov.
 14, 2020: The County Board will consider a series of real estate and land use actions, including: